 On the morning of April 9th 2018, I found myself nearly three months into my Central American backpacking trip, I awoke to my last day on the ‘Rich Coast’, in the modest village of Nosara.

 A year prior and I would be found in urban London, on my way home from work, riding the wonders of the northern line.
-Not however, without the company of Paolo Coelho’s novel ‘The Alchemist’ to hand, a book about a young man who seeks wisdom and knowledge through adventure and omens.
+Not however, without the company of Paulo Coelho’s novel ‘The Alchemist’ to hand, a book about a young man who seeks wisdom and knowledge through adventure and omens.

 After gaining a degree in Anthropology, my passion for travel and culture was greatly enhanced, and after around 2 years of employment at the London Aquarium, I made the decision to challenge my inner nomad and seek volunteering opportunities in Costa Rica and further travel through Central America.
 Little did I know that this would be the best decision of my life thus far, revealing many of my omens along the way.